strapi/strapi/docs/docs/guides/e2e/00-setup.md

 npm run test:e2e --domains=admin -- login.spec.ts
 ```

+Note that you must still include a domain, otherwise playwright will attempt to run every domain filtering by that filename, and any domains that do not contain that filename will fail with "no tests found"

 ### Running specific browsers

 To run only a specific browser (to speed up test development, for example) you can pass `--project` to playwright with the value(s) `chromium`, `firefox`, or `webkit`